 2. Look For Free Entertainment

-Look for free entertainment happening in your city.
-In my community we love to play at the free splash parks, music festivals, movies in the park, music festivals, etc.
+Another way to live frugally is to look for free entertainment happening in your city.
+In my community we love to play at the free splash parks, music festivals, movies in the park, etc.

 3. Travel Off Season